 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements None. - 3.
-Club/Site/Event requirements Each pilot must have a spotter/helper during flight operations at club invitational events (Fun Fly, Collective Chaos) - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document
+RPAS CAR requirements Visual Observers are optional for operation below 400'. - 3.
+Club/Site/Event requirements The crew as to be in good physical and phycological health and not under drug or alcohol influence. - 4.
+MAAC Add-on requirements RPAS crew supporting pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.